-Consider under bed headroom if you are planning to add desks, or create a lounge area for your kids.
+Consider under bed headroom if you are planning to add desks, or create a lounge area for your kids (consult our storage and desk fit/measurement guide.)
 A High Loft will give you 52.5”, an ultra high loft will give you a full 58”.
 Ceiling height is also an important consideration.
 High Lofts work well in rooms with 8 foot ceilings, although we recommend a low profile mattress (5”) to maximize headroom on the top bed.

 The height from floor to the top of the slat roll for a high Loft is 54 inches.
 Add to that the mattress thickness of 5”, and you have a sleeping surface height of 59 inches off the ground.
 So for rooms with 8 foot ceilings, that leaves 37 inches in sleeping and sitting surface.
 Check your child’s sitting height to make sure you have enough headroom left and you pick the right height mattress.

 For an ultra high loft, the height from floor to the top of the slat roll for a high Loft is 58 3/4 inches.
 Add to that the mattress thickness of 5”, and you have a sleeping surface height of 63 3/4 inches off the ground.
 Usually we do not recommend this bed size for 8 foot ceilings as it only leaves 32 1/4 inches in headroom for the top Loft Bed.

 Bed Size: Low, Mid and Tall Bunk Beds